Middle Ages

 Irrational fear of the cat contributed to associating them with the devil in the Middle Ages

 Three factors conspired to commence the long general persecution of the cat in the Middle Ages, one of which is the starting point: fear of the cat.
 Fear breeds hatred which feeds superstition.
-I am returning to the Medieval era again as I have a theory that many (not all) people of that time of …
+I am returning to the Medieval era again as I have a theory that many (not all) people of that time …

 If you believe that a black cat brings good luck this is why

 To be candid, the superstitions surrounding the black cat are numerous and they either say that they bring bad or good luck in about equal numbers.
 That’s the power of superstition.
 Completely irrational but understandable.
 It is only the human who can harbour these strange beliefs.
-However, if you believe that black cats bring good …
+However, if you believe that black cats bring …

 How did the cat become associated with witchcraft?

 The compact infographic below summarises how the humble and innocent cat became so unfairly associated with witchcraft.
 Once again, I rely on the best man or women on the matter of cat history and behavior: Dr Desmond Morris.
 Such clean writing and clarity of thought.
-He says that religious bigots, in this case Christians, portrayed …
+He says that religious bigots, in this case Christians, …

 Cat meat consumption today based on mediaeval superstitions

 Although some Chinese living in the south of China appear to have the strongest reputation for eating cat meat, there are other countries particularly in Asia where this habit continues despite objections from some in the West and within China.
-And my study of cat meat consumption over about 15 years indicates to me that …
+And my study of cat meat consumption over about 15 years indicates to me …

 Medieval era domestic cats could not be fed or petted by dining owners

 In England in the fifteenth century the social etiquette manual of life insisted that domestic cats should not wander around the dining room and be fed by hand from the dining table or petted.
-I wonder if that attitude is the reason why a lot of people today – over 1,000 years later – don’t …
+I wonder if that attitude is the reason why a lot of people today – over 1,000 years later – …